Generalized Hamming weights and symbolic powers of Stanley-Reisner ideals of matroids: Generalized Hamming weights of matroids and symbolic powers

-As an immediate consequence of Theorem~\ref{thm:minDist}, we obtain a general lower bound for generalized Hamming weights of a linear code. \begin{Corollary} Let $\C$ be an $[n,k]$-linear code.
-Let $M=M(\C)$ and $M^*=M(\C^{\perp})$.
-Then, for $1 \le r \le k$, \end{Corollary}
+As an immediate consequence of \Cref{cor:equivalentInterpretationsGeneralizedHammingWeights}, we obtain a lower bound for the generalized Hamming weights of matroids. \begin{Corollary} Let $M$ be a matroid of rank $k$ on the ground set $E=[n]$, and let $ r \in [n-k]$.
+Then, \end{Corollary}

-Here, we illustrate the bounds in Corollary~\ref{gHW-lb} for a natural example of linear codes, MDS codes.

-\begin{Example} Let $\mathcal C$ be an MDS $[n,k]$-code.
-This means that $d_1(\mathcal C)=n-k+1$ (see, Remark~\ref{rem:SingletonBound}).
-By Remark~\ref{rem:genMindist} (vi), if $G$ is a generator matrix, then the maximum number of columns of $G$ that span a $k-1$ dimensional linear space is $n-(n-k+1)=k-1$.
-This means that any $k$ columns of $G$ are linearly independent, and therefore the matroid of $\mathcal C$ is $M:=M(\mathcal C)={\mathrm{U}}_{k,n}$, the {\em uniform matroid} of rank $k$ on $n$ elements.
-For more details on uniform matroids, see Section~\ref{sec:pavingMatroids}.